30+ Cute Fall Outfits: Your Ultimate Fall Capsule Wardrobe

 Fall Accent Colors for Blondes

 Once you have your primary neutrals, you need to add some color.
 These are called accent colors and work well on all blondes, regardless of skin tone.
-You can wear these colors on their own—in dresses, blouses, skirts or sweaters—or use them as accent pieces with your neutrals—scarves, belts, shoes, handbags.
+You can wear these colors on their own—in dresses, blouses, skirts, or sweaters—or use them as accent pieces with your neutrals—scarves, belts, shoes, handbags.

 In the yellow family, stick with gold and mustard, both hot fall colors.
 With greens, dark shades of emerald, jade, and deep teal are perfect or, if you prefer something lighter, try a linden or lichen green.

-In the red family, rust and burgundy are universally flattering, while eggplant is the perfect purple for you.
+In the red family, rust and burgundy are universally flattering, while the eggplant color is the perfect purple for you.
 A light or charcoal gray is both a neutral and an accent color, both of which go with your neutrals mentioned above as well as almost all the colors listed here.

 Fall Color Guide for Brunette/Black Hair